aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-the-opendocument-text-odt-ott-format/_index.md

 ﻿---
-title: Save in the OpenDocument Text (.ODT, .OTT) Format
+title: Save in the ODT Format
 second_title: Aspose.Words for Java
 articleTitle: Save in the OpenDocument Text (.ODT, .OTT) Format
 linktitle: Save in the OpenDocument Text (.ODT, .OTT) Format